Lori Harvey

-Lori Harvey (born January 13, 1996) is an American model, actress, socialite and entrepreneur.
+Lori Harvey (born January 13, 1997) is an American model, actress, and entrepreneur.
 She is the daughter of Marjorie Harvey (née Bridges) and the adoptive daughter of comedian Steve Harvey.
 She was signed to IMG Models Management agency in the United States, as well as Select Model Management in Europe.
 In 2021, Harvey founded the skincare company SKN by LH.
 She has walked the runway for Dolce & Gabbana, and has starred in campaigns for Burberry and Michael Kors.
 Harvey is currently signed with IMG Models and WME.

 Early life

-Lori Harvey is the daughter of Marjorie Harvey (née Bridges).
-The identity of her biological father is allegedly Donnell Woods.
+Lori Harvey was born January 13, 1997 in Memphis, Tennessee to Marjorie Bridges.
 In 2007, her mother married comedian Steve Harvey, who later adopted her.
-She was born in Memphis, Tennessee and grew up in Atlanta, Georgia.
+She grew up in Atlanta, Georgia.
 Harvey was a competitive equestrian, and aspired to compete at the Olympic Games.
 She later attended college in Florida, before dropping out due to an injury, which prevented her from continuing her work as an equestrian.